andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-09-gelfands-algebra-chunk-25-reduced-quadratic-equations.md

 {% math %}\rightarrow x = -\frac{c}{b}{% endmath %}

 But here comes a bump in the road.
 Gelfand points out that this won't always work.
 What if {% m %}b{% em %} is zero he asks?
-Dividing anything by zero gives an undefined result as we saw previously in the [first chunk - Fundamentals](https://andrewharmellaw.github.io/algebra/2016/11/16/gelfands-algebra-chunk-1-fundamentals/).
+Dividing anything by zero gives an undefined result as we saw previously in the [first Chunk - Fundamentals](https://andrewharmellaw.github.io/algebra/2016/11/16/gelfands-algebra-chunk-1-fundamentals/).

 Dang.